rjohnsen/hhc-2025/content/act3/on-the-wire/_index.md

 ## Solution

+This objective focuses on low-level hardware communication and protocol analysis rather than traditional network traffic.
+By working through the 1-Wire communication stages and reversing the XOR-based obfuscation, I had to reconstruct how sensor data is exchanged and protected on constrained devices.
+The challenge highlights how security weaknesses can emerge in embedded systems when lightweight encryption is applied without strong key management, and how understanding protocol mechanics is essential when investigating IoT-style environments.

 The endpoints where extracted by viesing for _WS_ in Network tab:

 | Protocol | Endpoint name | Endpoint URL |